 (y) As used in this rule, (dd) "Participant" means a utility customer participating in a utility-sponsored DSM program.

-(z) As used in this rule, (ee) "Participant test" means a cost-effectiveness test that measures the difference between the cost incurred by a participant in a demand-side program and the value received by the participant.
-A participant's cost includes all costs borne by the participant.
-A participant's value from a DSM program consists of only the direct economic benefit received by the participant.

-(aa) As used in this rule, (ff) "Penetration" means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.
+(aa) As used in this rule, (ee) "Penetration" means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.

-(gg) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.
+(ff) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.

-(hh) “Preferred resource portfolio” means the utility’s selected long-term resource mix that safely and reliably meets electric system demand, taking cost, risk, and uncertainty into consideration.
+(gg) “Preferred resource portfolio” means the utility’s selected long-term resource mix that safely and reliably meets electric system demand, taking cost, risk, and uncertainty into consideration.

-(bb) As used in this rule, (ii) "Present value" means today's value of a future payment, or stream of payments, discounted at some appropriate compound interest or discount rate.
+(bb) As used in this rule, (hh) "Present value" means today's value of a future payment, or stream of payments, discounted at some appropriate compound interest or discount rate.

-(cc) As used in this rule, (jj) "Program cost" means all expenses incurred by a utility in a given year for operation of a DSM program whether the cost is capitalized or expensed.
-An expense includes, but is not limited to, the following:

-(1) Administration.

-(2) Equipment.

-(3) Incentives paid to program participants.

-(4) Marketing and advertising.

-(5) Monitoring and evaluation.

-(dd) As used in this rule, (kk) "Public participation advisory process" means a procedure the procedures referenced in section 2.1 of this rule where a customer or interested party is provided in which customers and interested parties have the opportunity to receive information and provide input for the utility to consider in the development of the IRP and comment on a utility's integrated resource planIRP prior to the submission of the IRP to the commission.
+(dd) As used in this rule, (ii) "Public participation advisory process" means a procedure the procedures referenced in section 2.1 of this rule where a customer or interested party is provided in which customers and interested parties have the opportunity to receive information and provide input for the utility to consider in the development of the IRP and comment on a utility's integrated resource planIRP prior to the submission of the IRP to the commission.

-(ee) As used in this rule, (ll) "Ratepayer impact measure" or "RIM" test means a cost-effectiveness test which analyzes how a rate for electricity is altered by implementing a DSM program.
-This test measures the change in a revenue requirement expressed on a per unit of sale basis.
+(ee) As used in this

-(mm) “Regional transmission organization” or “RTO” means the regional transmission organization approved by the Federal Energy Regulatory Commission for the control area that includes the utility’s assigned service area (as defined in IC 8-1-2.3-2).
+(jj) “Regional transmission organization” or “RTO” means the regional transmission organization approved by the Federal Energy Regulatory Commission for the control area(s) that includes the utility’s assigned service area (as defined in IC 8-1-2.3-2).

-(ff) As used in this rule, (nn) "Renewable resource" means a generation facility or technology utilizing a fuel source such as, but not limited to, the following:
+(ff) As used in this rule, (kk) "Renewable resource" means a generation facility or technology utilizing a fuel source such as, but not limited to, the following:

 (1) Wind.